MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/10_outer_frame_assembly.md

 ![](../img/10_s11.png)

 ---
 Assemble the machine supports to the bottom of the enclosure.
-Leave the screws loose at this stage to allow the supports to reposition, specifically for your machine.
+Leave the bolts loose at this stage to allow the supports to reposition, specifically for your machine.
 !!! info annotate "Components Required"
     ```
         4 x M5 x 8 BHCS